bitsofcotton/bitsofcotton/README-shadow.md

 My machine must be infected, even if we install with pursue near real time latest release with checking sign and hash on binary from CD-set I have.

+My machine is infected, so we must recompile enough periodical theirselves on running binary itself.